EU adviser backs antitrust fine for AstraZeneca

-BRUSSELS May 15 AstraZeneca misled patent regulators more than a decade ago in a bid to block competition to its ulcer drug Losec, an adviser to Europe's top court said on Tuesday, backing a 52.5 million euro EU antitrust fine for the British drugmaker.
+BRUSSELS AstraZeneca (AZN.L) misled patent regulators more than a decade ago in a bid to block competition to its ulcer drug Losec, an adviser to Europe's top court said on Tuesday, backing a 52.5 million euro (41.8 million pounds) EU antitrust fine for the British drug maker.

 The European Commission imposed the penalty on AstraZeneca in 2005, saying the company had given misleading information related to Losec, a bestseller at the time, to several national patent agencies in the European Union between 1993 and 2000.